icon-project/icon-sdk-python/quickstart/README.md

     return default_step_cost
 ```

-Generate Transaction with the given parameters above.
+Generate Transaction with the given parameters as below.
 You have to add receiving address and value by entering the given key name('_to', '_value')  to send the token.
 Otherwise, the transaction will be rejected.

-`nid` is networkId; 1: mainnet, 2-: etc.
+- `nid` is networkId; 1: mainnet, 2-: etc.

-`step_limit` is recommended by using 'default' step cost multiplied by 2 in the response of getStepCosts API.
+- `step_limit` is recommended by using 'default' step cost multiplied by 2 in the response of getStepCosts API.

-`timestamp` is used to prevent the identical transactions.
-Only current time is required (Standard unit : us)
+- `timestamp` is used to prevent the identical transactions.
+Only current time is required (Standard unit : us).
 If the timestamp is considerably different from the current time, the transaction will be rejected.

-`method` ; SCORE name that send transaction is 'transfer'.
+- `method` is 'transfer' in this case.

-`params` You must enter the given key name('\_to', '\_value').
+- `params` You must enter the given key name('\_to', '\_value').
 Otherwise, the transaction will be rejected.

 ```python
 # You must enter the given key name("_to", "_value").
 Otherwise, the transaction will be rejected.